tennis-arena-nsk/tennis-arena-nsk-site/README.md

 $gulp critical-css
 ```

-This will use /original/index.html as source and /source/index.html as destination.
+This will use /source/index.html as source and output index_cr.html as destination.
+Then if all is ok with generated file, you can replace index.html with index_cr.html directly on hosting.